Computer-Aided-Validation-Laboratory/pyvale/designspec/README.md

 - Use descriptive variable names, no single letter variables (double letters for iterators in numpy style are ok) single letter variables for indices / iterators are ok.
 - Use major function first variable names: e.g. `FieldScalar`, `FieldVector` and `FieldTensor` instead of `ScalarField`, `VectorField` and `TensorField`.
 - Type hint everything: e.g. `def add_ints(a: int, b: int) -> int:`.
 This makes your code easier to understand and you have the possibility of compiling things if you need.
-- `pylint` is a slow linter but will help you if you have type hinted everything. `Ruff` is another good option, it is faster but doesn't pick up type hints as well.
+- `pylint` is a slow linter but will help you if you have type hinted everything. `Ruff` is another good option, it is faster and works nicely from the terminal.
 - Use guard clauses (if statements) with returns at the top of functions to reduce the number of nested if/else structures.
-- Default mutable data types (lists, dicts, objects) to `None` and then set them with an if statement guard clause
+- Default mutable data types (lists, dicts, objects) to `None` and then set them with an if statement guard clause.
 - Use `pathlib` and the `Path` class to manage all file io in preference to manual string handling or the `os` module.
 - `numpy` and `scipy` are your friend - avoid for/while loops.
-Push everything you can down into C. Unless you are writing Cython then loops are great!
+Push everything you can down into C. Unless you are writing Cython or C extensions then loops are great!
 - Minimise dependencies as much as possible.
 - Avoid decorators unless absolutely necessary (`@dataclass`,  `@abstractmethod` and `@staticmethod` are examples that are ok)
 - Don't use `@property` to hide complicated variable initialisation behind the `.` notation - in fact just avoid `@property` altogether and just use a `@dataclass` for data only classes.
 - No inheritance unless it is a purely abstract interface (python abstract base class `ABC`) - use composition / dependency injection.
-See this [video](https://www.youtube.com/watch?v=hxGOiiR9ZKg&t=3s) and thie [video](https://www.youtube.com/watch?v=J1f5b4vcxCQ&t=2s).
+See this [video](https://www.youtube.com/watch?v=hxGOiiR9ZKg&t=3s) and this [video](https://www.youtube.com/watch?v=J1f5b4vcxCQ&t=2s).
 - Only use one layer of abstraction - don't inherit from multiple interfaces and don't use mix-ins.
 - For interfaces (abstract base classes) prefix the name of the class with a capital `I` e.g. `ISensor`
 - For enumerations prefix the name with a capital `E` so `EGeneratorType`.